platisd/code-review-lamp/README.md

 ![Code Review Lamp](https://i.imgur.com/V9rwpnD.jpg)

 ## What?
 Code Review Lamp is a Neopixel-based, WiFi-enabled gadget that reminds developers to peer-review their colleagues' code.
 For each submission that has not been reviewed enough, it dims up and down at a color that is specific to the developer who is trying to introduce a new functionality to a project.
 The lamp stops shining once the code has either received enough reviews by the team, been merged or designated as *Work In Progress*.
-Currently, it is configured to work with [Gerrit](https://www.gerritcodereview.com/) (v.2.15) but it could be programmed to fetch data from different tools such as Jenkins, GitHub, GitLab etc.
+Currently, it is configured to work with [Gerrit](https://www.gerritcodereview.com/) (v.2.15) or GitHub, but it could be programmed to fetch data from different tools such as Jenkins, GitLab etc.

 The gadget is comprised of an [ESP8266 microcontroller module](https://wiki.wemos.cc/products:d1:d1_mini) that connects wirelessly to the internet, as well as a [Neopixel ring](https://www.adafruit.com/product/1463) which displays various colors.